 Stephanie Imbeau received her MFA from Newcastle University in 2007 and a BFA from The Ohio State University in 2004.
 Her ambitious outdoor umbrella installations have been staged all around the world; including her competition-winning piece for Channel 4, Shelter, staged in London (2009), as well as for Cannes Lions Festival; the Light City festival in Baltimore, MD; and WAVE Light + Water + Sound festival in Breckenridge, CO.
 In addition to her largescale installations, her sewn drawings and ceramic work has been exhibited in Germany, France, England, Greece, and the United States.
-Imbeau has been awarded a number of residencies around the world, including her upcoming residency in September 2019 with The Arctic Circle in Svalbard.
+Imbeau has been awarded a number of residencies around the world, including her recent residency in September 2019 with The Arctic Circle in Svalbard.

 Her practice investigates the way individuals seek community, personal security and a place to belong.
 She uses representations of protective structures as anthropomorphisms to explore this universal human impulse.
 These basic forms of shelter also provide the framework for a conceptual mapping of the barriers drawn to create safety and claim meaning using physical spaces.
 The simple outline of a house, for example, is both a boundary and a claim, “I am here” – with walls and a roof.
 She uses a variety of mediums with a specific interest in materials that posses the opposing qualities of utility and fragility, such as clay, cardboard and umbrellas.